nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * stores a history of executed commands
 * can undo and redo actions
 * can merge entries from another TaskManager list
-* exposes a `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* exposes an `UnmodifiableObservableList<ReadOnlyTask>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 * does not depend on any of the other three components.